mokshith9500/wealthwise-financial-stress-analysis_/README.md

 - Financial Stress Index
 - Unemployment Rate

+📌 These variables collectively capture credit conditions, interest rates, and macroeconomic trends.

 ---

-## Data Preparation
+## 🧹 Data Preparation

-The dataset was prepared using the following steps:
+The dataset was prepared using a structured data cleaning and preprocessing pipeline:

 - Time-series datasets merged on the date column
 - Date column converted to datetime format
-- Missing values handled using forward-fill
+- Missing values handled using forward-fill to maintain continuity
+- Feature engineering:
-- Yield spread feature engineered (10-Year Treasury minus 2-Year Treasury)
+  - Yield Spread = (10-Year Treasury − 2-Year Treasury)
-- StandardScaler used prior to PCA and clustering
+- StandardScaler applied before PCA and clustering to normalize data
 - Discretization performed for Association Rule Mining

-The final dataset contains no missing values.
+✅ The final dataset contains no missing values and is suitable for modeling.

 ---

-## Repository Structure
+## 📁 Repository Structure

-- The notebook contains complete data collection, preprocessing, modeling, and visualization code
+- 📓 Notebook: Contains complete data collection, preprocessing, modeling, and visualization
-- Raw dataset before cleaning is included
+- 📂 Raw Data: Original datasets obtained from FRED
-- Cleaned dataset used for modeling is included
+- 📂 Cleaned Data: Processed dataset used for analysis
+- 📊 Outputs: Visualizations, plots, and model results

 ---

-## Reproducibility
+## 🔁 Reproducibility

-To reproduce the analysis:
+To reproduce this project:

 1. Install required Python libraries (pandas, numpy, scikit-learn, mlxtend, matplotlib, requests)
+2. Obtain a FRED API key
-2. Insert a valid FRED API key in the notebook
+3. Insert the API key into the notebook
-3. Run the notebook from top to bottom
+4. Run the notebook from top to bottom

-All results can be regenerated using the provided files.
+🔄 All results, models, and visualizations will be generated automatically.

 ---

-## Project Scope
+## 🎯 Project Scope

-This project focuses on structural discovery and classification within financial data using machine learning methods.
+This project focuses on understanding financial systems through:

+- Pattern discovery
+- Structural analysis
+- Classification of financial stress

-It includes both unsupervised and supervised learning techniques to understand financial patterns and classify stress levels.
+It combines multiple machine learning techniques to gain insights into financial behavior.

+🚫 This project does **not** perform stock prediction or forecasting.

 ---

-## Requirements
+## ⚙️ Requirements

 The following Python libraries are required: